Types Of Turquoise

 Read More

-Bisbee turquoise has developed a reputation as a hard, finely webbed or dendrite, high blue stone, known for its “chocolate brown” matrix.
+Bisbee turquoise has developed a reputation as a hard, finely webbed or dendrite, high-blue stone, known for its "chocolate brown" matrix.
 Bisbee turquoise also comes in a beautiful dark green color.
 Because most of this turquoise has already been mined and what is left is in limbo due to circumstances with the copper mining in the open pit, it is one of the most highly collected stones.

-Most jewelry being made with this stone today is being made via the orders of the current owners of the mine.
-The rest, such as ours which is all hand cut and mounted by Durango Silver Co., is found through old “stashes” or collections that have been obtained.
+Most jewelry being made with this stone today is made via the orders of the current owners of the mine.
+The rest, such as ours which is all hand cut and mounted by Durango Silver Co., is found through old "stashes" or collections that have been obtained.

-Shop Bisbee Turquoise
+Shop Bisbee Turquois

 Blue Diamond Turquoise

 Named for producing some of the hardest turquoise, the Blue Diamond mine is located outside of Austin, Nevada and was first mined in 1930.
-The mine is considered a “hat mine”, of which there are very few.
-A hat mine is a small deposit of turquoise that “you can cover with your hat”.
+The mine is considered a "hat mine," of which there are very few.
+A hat mine is a small deposit of turquoise that "you can cover with your hat."

 Read More